-3.58 In terms of major infrastructure within the Fylde area, the Clifton Marsh wastewater treatment works (WwTW) treats all flows arriving from the Fylde area, with the exception of the rural settlements of Elswick and Weeton.
+3.55 In terms of major infrastructure within the Fylde area, the Clifton Marsh wastewater treatment works (WwTW) treats all flows arriving from the Fylde area, with the exception of the rural settlements of Elswick and Weeton.
 The treatment works at Clifton Marsh takes flows from several large 'last in line' pumping stations from the Preston, Fylde and Penwortham area, as set out in Table 1.
-Clifton Marsh WwTW is currently adequately sized for the potential future development that could occur in Fylde Council and Preston City Council.
+An AMP6 project at Clifton Marsh WwTW will ensure that the WwTW is adequately sized for the potential future development that could occur in Fylde Council and Preston City Council.
 This is based on the separation of further surface water from developments and the receipt of only foul flows.